V-Roman-V/AdvancedControl_team_SARG_projects/Project 3 Boat/ReadMe.md

 ## Overview

-This project is focused on the **control** of a motorized boat using adaptive-based control under wind disturbance using Backstepping.
+This project is focused on the **control** of a motorized boat using adaptive-based control under wind disturbance using adaptive backstepping controller.

 <img src="images/Boat types.png" alt="Differential vs. steerable thruster configurations" style="width:50%;">